siemens/ros-sharp/README.md

 ROS# contains a solution in the Libraries folder, which contains a project called RosBridgeClient.
 In the Protocols folder, I created a UWP compatible WebSocket interface.
 Next, I wrapped all WebSocket protocol files in preprocessor directives so only the UWP compatible interface would be compiled in a UWP-build.
 Finally, I created a second project in the solution called RosBridgeClientUWP.
 I made it a Windows Universal class library project, and copied all of the RosBridgeClient code over as links.
 Copying as links means that editing the code in one location changes it in both.
 Finally, I built the solution.

-#### Preparing the Unity Project ####

-In the ROS# Unity project, I first installed the Mixed Reality Toolkit and followed their configuration instructions.
-Next, in RosSharp/Plugins, I deselected all platforms from Newtonsoft.Json, and excluded WSAPlayer from all others.
-Next, I copied over the RosBridgeClientUWP.dll into RosSharp/Plugins, and selected WSAPlayer as the only platform.
-Finally, I modified RosConnector.cs, using preprocessor directives to make Unity use the WebSocketUWP protocol if WINDOWS_UWP is defined.

 ### Making Changes ###

 If you want to make changes to the RosBridgeClient, like adding new messages, for instance, simply edit the code in the RosBridgeClient project (following the instructions from the main ROS# wiki), build the solution, and copy over the new RosBridgeClient.dll and RosBridgeClientUWP.dll.